NEWZIK USER GUIDE

 Add a Youtube Video to your Piece

-In addition to video files import, we have integrated a YouTube feature letting you import Youtube videos in your Pieces.
-To add a YouTube video to your Piece, click on the audio / video pictogram situated on the bottom bar, click on “+” and then choose YouTube.
+In addition to video files import, we have integrated a YouTube feature letting you import Youtube videos into your Pieces.
+To add a YouTube video to your Piece, click on the audio/video pictogram situated on the bottom bar, click on “+” and then choose YouTube.
 You can search the YouTube database and select the video you want to import.

 The Library is the first icon from the main menu bar.
 Here are situated all your Pieces.
 You can always access all of them, search a specific Piece via our search bar, and filter them by Favorites.